-All references to "China," "PRC" and the "State" in this Annual Report are references to the People's Republic of China.
-Unless otherwise specified, all references in this Annual Report to "US dollar," "dollar," "US\$" or "\$" are to the United States dollar; all references to "Renminbi" or "RMB" are to Renminbi, the legal tender currency of China; all references to "\$\$" are to the Singapore dollar, the legal tender currency of Singapore; all references to "RM" are to Ringgit, the legal tender currency of Malaysia.
-Unless otherwise specified, translation of amounts for the convenience of the reader has been made in this Annual Report (i) from Renminbi to US dollar at the rate of RMB 6.6901 = US\$1.00, the rate quoted by the People's Bank of China, or PBOC, on February 28, 2019, (ii) from Singapore dollar to US dollar at the rate of \$\$1.3520 = US\$1.00, the noon buying rate in New York for cable transfers payable in foreign currencies as certified for customs purposes by the Federal Reserve Bank of New York on February 28, 2019, and (iii) from Ringgit to US dollar at the rate of RM 4.0650 = US\$1.00, the noon buying rate in New York for cable transfers payable in foreign currencies as certified for customs purposes by the Federal Reserve Bank of New York on February 28, 2019.
+All references to "China", "PRC" and the "State" in this Annual Report are references to the People's Republic of China.
+Unless otherwise specified, all references in this Annual Report to "US dollar" or "US\$" are to the United States dollar; all references to "Renminbi" or "RMB" are to Renminbi, the legal tender currency of China; all references to "S\$" are to the Singapore dollar, the legal tender currency of Singapore; all references to "RM" are to Ringgit, the legal tender currency of Malaysia.
+Unless otherwise specified, translation of amounts for the convenience of the reader has been made in this Annual Report (i) from Renminbi to US dollar at the rate of RMB 7.0851 = US\$1.00, the rate quoted by the People's Bank of China, or the PBOC, on March 31, 2020, (ii) from Singapore dollar to US dollar at the rate of S\$1.4215 = US\$1.00, the noon buying rate in New York for cable transfers payable in foreign currencies as certified for customs purposes by the Federal Reserve Bank of New York on March 31, 2020, and (iii) from Ringgit to US dollar at the rate of RM 4.3130 = US\$1.00, the noon buying rate in New York for cable transfers payable in foreign currencies as certified for customs purposes by the Federal Reserve Bank of New York on March 31, 2020.
 No representation is made that the Renminbi amounts, Singapore dollar amounts or Ringgit amounts could have been, or could be, converted into US dollar at rates specified herein or any other rate.

 As used in this Annual Report, unless the context otherwise requires, the terms "the Company", "the Group", "CYI", "we", "us", "our" and "our company" refer to China Yuchai International Limited and its subsidiaries.
 All references herein to "Yuchai" are to Guangxi Yuchai Machinery Company Limited and its subsidiaries and, prior to its incorporation in July 1992, to the machinery business of its predecessor, Guangxi Yulin Diesel Engine Factory, or Yulin Diesel, which was founded in 1951 and became a state-owned enterprise in 1959.
-In the restructuring of Yulin Diesel in July 1992, its other businesses were transferred to Guangxi Yuchai Machinery Holdings Company, also sometimes referred to as Guangxi Yuchai Machinery Group Company Limited, or the State Holding Company, which became a shareholder of Yuchai.
+In the restructuring of Yulin Diesel in July 1992, its other businesses were transferred to Guangxi Yuchai Machinery Group Company, which became a shareholder of Yuchai.
+All references herein to "the GY Group" are to Guangxi Yuchai Machinery Group Company (formerly known as Guangxi Yuchai Machinery Holdings Company, and also Guangxi Yuchai Machinery Group Company Limited) and its subsidiaries.
 All references to "HLGE" are to HL Global Enterprises Limited (formerly known as HLG Enterprise Limited); and all references to the "HLGE group" are to HLGE and its subsidiaries.
 All references to "TCL" are to Thakral Corporation Ltd; and all references to the "TCL group" are to TCL and its subsidiaries.

-As of December 31, 2018, 40,858,290 shares of our common stock, par value US\$0.10 per share, or Common Stock, and one special share, par value US\$0.10, of our Common Stock were issued and outstanding.
+As of December 31, 2019, 40,858,290 shares of our common stock, par value US\$0.10 per share, or Common Stock, and one special share, par value US\$0.10, of our Common Stock were issued and outstanding.
 The weighted average shares of common stock outstanding during the year was 40,858,290.
-Unless otherwise indicated herein, all percentage share amounts with respect to the Company are based on the weighted average number of shares of 40,858,290 for 2018.
-As of February 28, 2019, 40,858,290 shares of our Common Stock, and one special share, par value US\$0.10 were issued and outstanding.
+Unless otherwise indicated herein, all percentage share amounts with respect to the Company are based on the weighted average number of shares of 40,858,290 for 2019.
+As of March 31, 2020, 40,858,290 shares of our Common Stock, and one special share, par value US\$0.10 were issued and outstanding.